tcltk/tcl/doc/markdown/namespace.md

 : When non-empty, this option lists exactly what subcommands are in the ensemble.
 The mapping for each of those commands will be either whatever is defined in the **-map** option, or to the command with the same name in the namespace linked to the ensemble.
 If this option is empty, the subcommands of the namespace will either be the keys of the dictionary listed in the **-map** option or the exported commands of the linked namespace at the time of the invocation of the ensemble command.

 [-unknown]{.lit}
 : When non-empty, this option provides a partial command (to which all the words that are arguments to the ensemble command, including the fully-qualified name of the ensemble, are appended) to handle the case where an ensemble subcommand is not recognized and would otherwise generate an error.
-When empty (the default) an error (in the style of **Tcl\_GetIndexFromObj**) is generated whenever the ensemble is unable to determine how to implement a particular subcommand.
+When empty (the default) an error (in the style of [Tcl\_GetIndexFromObj][GetIndex]) is generated whenever the ensemble is unable to determine how to implement a particular subcommand.
 See [Unknown handler behaviour] for more details.

 The following extra option is allowed by **namespace ensemble create**: